ChristopheSeg/lab-directory/README.md

 - populate and sync some staff profile from an LDAP directory (optionnal, only one way syncing from LDAP to Lab-Directory)

 Lab-directory is primarily designed for Laboratory and University team.
 It is highly configurable so it that can be used to browse most directory list :
-- special group of fields are used for rendering HDR an PHD informations (jury, date, subject...)
+- special group of fields are used for rendering HDR, PHD, post-doc and internship informations (jury, date, subject...)
 - unwanted group of fields can be disabled
 - custom fields are available for customization